louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

 ---
 title: "Patterns to destructure props in React components"
-excerpt: "Explore patterns to destructure props in React components.
-There are many approaches and this subject can be quite subjective, so make your own judgements as to what works for you and your team."
+excerpt: "Today, we will explore various patterns used to destructure props in React components.
+Props (short for properties) are immutable properties that are passed down through React components from parent to child."
 image: "/assets/blog/patterns-to-destructure-props-in-react-components/introduction.jpg"
 date: "2021-02-09T05:35:07.322Z"
 author: